neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 is specified.
 This is the same executioner used for most transient MOOSE simulations, except now a different time stepper is used - [NekTimeStepper](/timesteppers/NekTimeStepper.md).
 This time stepper simply
-reads the time step specified in NekRS's `.par` file and converts it to dimensional form if needed.
+reads the time step specified in NekRS's `.par` file.
 Except for synchronziation points with the MOOSE application(s) to which NekRS is coupled, NekRS controls all of its own time stepping.
 Note that in this example, NekRS will be run as a sub-application of the heat conduction solve.
-In this case, the `stopAt` and `numSteps` settings in the `pebble.par` file are actually ignored, so that the main MOOSE application controls when the simulation terminates.
+In this case, the `numSteps` settings in the `.par` file are actually ignored, so that the main MOOSE application controls when the simulation terminates.